 The Children’s Law Center, Board of Directors (since 2010)

 ArtsWave (fka Fine Arts Fund), “Boardway Bound” program graduate

 Bi-Okoto Cultural Institute, past Board Member

-Greater Cincinnati Chinese Chamber of Commerce, Board of Directors, Secretary
+Greater Cincinnati Chinese Chamber of Commerce, former Director and Secretary

 “Negotiating Pharmacy Vendor Agreements on Behalf of SNFs: Why Contention Often Centers on Drugs for Dual-Eligible Residents,” published in the May, 2016 issue of “PALS Advisor,” a publication of the American Health Lawyers Association Post-Acute and Long Term Services Practice Group.

 Co-Author:”Ohio Peer Review, Telemedicine, and Hospital Admissions Bills Effective May 20, 2014,” Hamilton County Law Library News, May 2014.

 Co-Author: “Physicians, Physician Practice Groups and Rulemaking Under PPACA” (co-author) in Health Care Rulemaking Guide:Administrative Rules Implementing the New Health Care Laws by Thomson Reuters, 2011-2012.